Neama Rahmani: Notable cases

 Rahmani has represented Johnny Manziel and his wife, Bre Tiesi, in business and litigation matters, as well as Carmen Electra in a lawsuit against a former stylist accused of theft.
 He also defended fashion designer, Michael Costello, against accusations of using racial slurs on social media.

 In 2023, Rahmani represented three dancers, Arianna Davis, Crystal Williams and Noelle Rodriguez, who sued Lizzo for sexual harassment and creating a hostile work environment.
 Rahmani's caseload also includes several notable lawsuits involving allegations of violence and misconduct.
 He sued Charlie Sheen following an alleged assault on a dental technician and represented the parents of Shayan Mazroei, who was fatally stabbed.
 Rahmani acted on behalf of two female inmates in Contra Costa County who claimed they had been raped by a sheriff's deputy.
 He filed a lawsuit against a pastor in Novato who allegedly coerced a woman into getting an abortion under the guise of providing counseling.
 Additionally, he is representing the family of an intellectually disabled man who died in a hot car, allegedly neglected by an Easter Seals employee.
 Rahmani also filed a whistleblower lawsuit against a Loyola Marymount University employee who claimed she was fired for refusing to assist a dean in misappropriating university funds.

 Rahmani was also involved in a rape lawsuit against rapper Soulja Boy, representing a client under the pseudonym "Jane Doe."

-In September 2023, rapper Ye, formerly known as Kanye West, was sued over issues related to a construction project at his multimillion-dollar beachfront mansion in Malibu.
+In September 2023, rapper Kanye West was sued over issues related to a construction project at his multimillion-dollar beachfront mansion in Malibu.
 The lawsuit, filed in Los Angeles Superior Court, involves allegations of wrongful termination, unpaid wages, discrimination based on medical conditions, and endangering an employee by placing them in an unsafe work environment.
 Neama Rahmani, president of West Coast Employment Lawyers, is representing the plaintiff, Tony Saxon, who claims he was hired by Ye in September 2021 as a project manager and faced these issues during his tenure.